zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 ## Running the Upgrade Tool

-Here's how you run an upgrade using the tool:
+Here's how you upgrade the database using the tool:

 1. Set up a new [Liferay Home](../../reference/liferay-home.md) folder with the contents of your current Liferay Home.

     ```bash
     cp /old-version/liferay-home/ /new-version/liferay-home/
     ```

     If your current Liferay Home is in source control, create a new branch.

     ```bash